-By submitting images to the EHS, the photographer provides the EHS with full usage rights for all images submitted.
+By submitting images to the EHS, including entries to EHS competitions, the photographer provides the EHS with full usage rights for all images submitted.
 Copyright remains with the photographer.

 Other than these specific usage rights, the copyright in the photograph or other image remains with the copyright holder and these images can not be copied or appropriated by any other person.
 Downloading these images for uses other than the above, without the express consent of the copyright holder constitutes copyright infringement.